gilday/how-to-java-instrumentation/README.markdown

   for failing the build when code uses APIs not available in Java 6

+### Dependency Injection

+Dependency injectors like Spring, Guice, and HK2 rely on reflection to build dependency graphs at runtime, and as I discovered when trying to integrate Guice and HK2, this does not work well with agents (I did not try Spring because it's bloated and I strongly dislike its API).

+Unlike these injectors, the Dagger injector generates code at build time which obviates the need for troublesome and comparatively slow reflection.
+Dagger allows this agent to have the benefits of dependency injection without the problems introduced by other injectors.

 ### Byte Buddy

 The excellent [Byte Buddy](http://bytebuddy.net) library does the heavy lifting